mtlynch/mtlynch.io/content/posts/zig-strings-call-c-code/index.md

 - Zig always knows the length of a string variable.
 - Zig adds a null terminator to every string.

-## The null terminator is just for C
+## Zig's null terminator is for C compatibility

 In C, a null terminator effectively determins the length of the string.
 If you have a five-character string, and you replace character 3 with a null byte, every C string function now considers that string to be two characters long.